-After Caltech Institutional Review Board approval, five fit athletic subjects (ages 25-35 y, three men and two women) performed a series of experimental exercise regimens, each on two different days.
-The intensity and durations were less than routine training for these athletes, and they had used the laboratory equipment before so were familiar and comfortable with the environment.
-In all experiments, the subject pedaled a Life Fitness stationary recumbent bicycle at near-constant speed with the pedaling resistance controlled by a preprogrammed protocol.
+After Caltech Institutional Review Board approval, five fit athletic subjects (ages 25 to 35, 3 men and 2 women) performed a series of experimental exercise regimens, each on two different days.
+The intensity and durations were less than routine training for these athletes, and they had used the lab equipment before so were familiar and comfortable with the environment.
+In all experiments, the subject peddled a Life Fitness stationary recumbent bicycle at near constant speed with the peddling resistance controlled by a preprogrammed protocol.
 In the respiration rate (RR) sweep experiments, a sinusoid signal was preprogrammed in the computer with frequency from 2 Hz to 0.06 Hz and each subject watched the signal and controlled RR to follow the frequency of the signal until they were unable to continue.

-In all exercise tests, 1-Hz work rate data were recorded from a Life Fitness stationary recumbent exercise bicycle interfaced with a computer running MATLAB via the Communications Specification for Fitness Equipment protocol.
-Other exercise testing data were collected using commercially available noninvasive monitors. (i) RR interval HR data were recorded with a Polar heart rate monitor and converted to 1-Hz HR data using the integral pulse frequency modulation model (49). (ii) In the tests shown in Figs. 5 and 6, 100-Hz ventilation (inhalation and exhalation) flow rate data were recorded with a Philips NiCO2 monitor, and down-sampled to 1-Hz ventilation flow rate data. (iii) In the test shown in Fig. 7, 1-Hz gas data including minute ventilation $\dot{V}{E}$ , oxygen consumption $\dot{V}O_2$ and carbon dioxide generation $\dot{V}CO_2$ were collected with a Vacumetrics monitor and TurboFit software.
+In all exercise tests, 1 Hz work rate data were recorded from a Life Fitness stationary recumbent exercise bicycle interfaced with a computer running MATLAB via the CSAFE protocol.
+Other exercise testing data were collected using commercially available noninvasive monitors. (i) R-R interval HR data were recorded with a Polar heart rate monitor (Oulu, Finland) and converted to 1Hz HR data using a spline IPFM scheme [48]. (ii) In the tests shown in Figs. 5, 6, 100Hz ventilation (inhalation and exhalation) flow rate data were recorded with a Philips NiCO®2 Monitor, and down-sampled to 1Hz ventilation flow rate data. (iii) In the test shown in Fig. 7, 1Hz gas data including minute ventilation $\dot{V}{E}$ , oxygen consumption $\dot{V}O{2}$ and carbon dioxide generation $\dot{V}CO{2}$ were collected with a Vacumetrics monitor and TuboFitTM software (Ventura, CA).
 No other preprocessing of data was performed.

-A detailed discussion of mathematical methods is given in SI Appendix.
+A detailed discussion of mathematical methods is given in SI.